Paragraph 84: Building Your Own Home in the Countryside

 2. Be Truly Outstanding

 “Outstanding” means more than just aesthetically pleasing.
 It refers to boldness, originality, and experiential quality.
 Previous versions of the policy emphasised "innovation", and while that wording has technically been removed, innovation is still implicitly required, especially in how you address sustainability, site responsiveness, and construction methods.
+One of the challenges, and somewhat unfairness with this requirement, is that it’s highly subjective and depends on the opinion of the planning officer and planning committee.

 3. Reflect the Highest Standards in Architecture